hlmeS/itm387k/index.md

 ## Intro

 After having looked a binomial (binary) classification in predicitve analytics, we will now look at regression models that allow us to predict continuous outcomes (e.g. sales, profits, housing prices, etc.).
-Specifically, we will work apply the linear regression model, a rather simple, yet oftentimes powerful tool.
-To goal of lineary regression is to describe the relationship between one or more variables.
+Specifically, we will work one applying the linear regression model, a rather simple, yet oftentimes powerful tool.
+To goal of linear regression is to describe the relationship between one or more variables.
 For example, how do the number of bedrooms and house size relate do the market value of the house?

 ## Objective

-The objective is develop/train a linear regression model that can describe the relationship between potential food truck profits and its location (the number of people living in the area) as well as the relationship between the number of bedrooms and house size relate do the market value of the house.
+The objective is develop/train a linear regression model that can describe the relationship between potential food truck profits and its location (the number of people living in the area) as well as the relationship between the number of bedrooms, house size, and the market value of the house.
 We will then see how we can use the model for predictions.

 ## Task

-In this lab, we will investigate two scenarios, one for univariate lineary regression and one for multivariate linear regression.
-We will learn how to process data, develop a predictive linear regression , and test and validate our model in RapidMiner Studio.
+In this lab, we will investigate two scenarios, one for univariate linear regression and one for multivariate linear regression.
+We will learn how to process data, develop a predictive linear regression model, and test and validate our model in RapidMiner Studio.

 **Scenario A: Let's Start a Food Truck**<br>
 You want to open a new food truck but are undetermined where to do so.
 You've found a data set correlating profits of existing food trucks with the number of people living in the town/city where the food truck is located.
 Now you want to apply your knowledge of linear regression to create a predicate model that can tell you potential profits given any town with some population.
-The file FoodTruck_Data.txt contains the dataset predictive analytics problem.
+The file FoodTruck_Data.txt contains the dataset predictive analytics problem

+Use your model to predict the market value for a city with 70,000 people in it.

 **Scenario B: Let's Sell our House**<br>
 Imagine you want to sell your house and want to figure out what a good market price would be.
 You want to apply what you've learned about predictive modeling to solve this problem.
 You have collected recent information on recent houses sold (house size, number of bedrooms, and housing price), and now need to apply linear regression with multiple variables to predict a suitable sales price for your house.
 The file HonoluluHousingPrices.txt contains the dataset for this problem.

 Use your model to predict the market value of a 3 bedroom apartment with a size of 3000 sq. ft.

 **Notes**
 - Remember that using multiple variables (features) requires normalizing (Z-transformation) of each variable before training the model.
-- For each scenario, evaluate the performance of your linear regression (root mean square and absolute error) on an unseen test data set (80-20 split is recommended here).
+- For each scenario, evaluate the performance of your linear regression (root mean square and absolute error) on an unseen test data set.
 How "predictive" are your models?
 - For this assignment, submit a screenshot of your process, the results (model and errors), and a plot of the test data and model (using RapidMiner, Excel or Python).
-- You need to upload three files.
+- You need to upload 2x three files.
 Please rename them as
+  - ITM387K_F17_Lab5A_LnameFinitial_LinRegModel_V1.0 and
+  - ITM387K_F17_Lab5A_LnameFinitial_Performance_V1.0 and
+  - ITM387K_F17_Lab5A_LnameFinital_Graph_V1.0
-  - ITM387K_F17_Lab5_LnameFinitial_DecisionTree_V1.0 and
+  - ITM387K_F17_Lab5B_LnameFinitial_LinRegModel_V1.0 and
-  - ITM387K_F17_Lab5_LnameFinitial_ConfusionMatrix_V1.0 and
+  - ITM387K_F17_Lab5B_LnameFinitial_Performance_V1.0 and
-  - ITM387K_F17_Lab5_LnameFinital_Results_V1.0
+  - ITM387K_F17_Lab5B_LnameFinital_Graph_V1.0

 ## Dataset